Ke2ke2/alx-higher_level_programming/README.md

-this repo contains solutions to python hello worl
+this repo contains solutions to python